malolan-r/malolan-r/README.md

-- 👋 Hi, I’m Malolan - A master's degree holder in Environmental Engineering from McGill University.
-- 👀 I’m interested in applying data analytics to address environmental concerns.
+Hi, I’m Malolan - A master's degree holder in Environmental Engineering from McGill University.
+I’m interested in applying data analytics to address environmental concerns.

-- 🌱 I’m currently learning python, excel and tableau.
+My list of projects can be found here: https://github.com/malolan-r/Environmental-Data-Projects

-- 📫 Please feel free to reach out via email: malolan.rajagopal@mail.mcgill.ca.
+Please feel free to reach out via email: malolan.rajagopal@mail.mcgill.ca.

 <!---
 malolan-r/malolan-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.